saverymax/qdriven-chiqa-summarization/README.md

 ```
 run_chiqa.sh
 ```
-The single pass decoding in the original Pointer-Generator code is quite slow, and it will unfortunately take approximately 45 minutes per dataset to perform inference.
+The question driven option can be changed in the bash script.
+Note that the single pass decoding in the original Pointer-Generator code is quite slow, and it will unfortunately take approximately 45 minutes per dataset to perform inference.
 Other experiments can be run configuring the script to generate summaries for the passages or multi-document datasets as well.